Andr3wcr0z/dotfiles/README.md

 ### My current main terminal is Kitty

-### I currently have a setup of two computers, A 15" 2014 Macbook Pro as my primary, and an Optiplex 745 as my secondary PC
+### I currently have a setup of two computers, A 15" 2014 Macbook Pro as my primary, and an Optiplex 745 as my secondary PC (Use Macbook more often than the Optiplex, the PC is too old for most tasks)